USA Visa Application Guide 2024

 13. After the Interview

 Your sponsor will do only the first step of filing a petition.
-They will be required to provide some documents, fill forms and answer some questions.
+They will be required to provide some documents, fill out forms, and answer some questions.
 The success of their application depends on the number of visas available and their ability to convince the authorities.
-Some visa categories like for employees have a finite yearly allocation.
+Some visa categories, like for employees, have a finite yearly allocation.
 If the number of immigrants to be admitted in a particular visa class is reached, you will be placed on a waiting list.
 And each year, people are drawn from the waiting list even as new applications keep piling up.
 That is why American visas can take up to two years to acquire for immigrants.

 Top 20 Universities in USA for International Students in 2020